REST API Introduction

 DELETE /devices/fw-01 # Remove device

-HTTP Status Codes (Pizza Responses)
+HTTP Status Codes (langos Responses)

 Response codes are important to understand since they indicate either a success or problem that occurred with the request.
 The table below describes the most common response codes you will see when working with API’s

-CodePizza MeaningNetwork MeaningWhen You See It
+Codelangos MeaningNetwork MeaningWhen You See It

-200“Your pizza is ready!”SuccessOperation completed
+200“Your langos is ready!”SuccessOperation completed

 201“Order placed successfully!”CreatedNew resource created